ThKrypt/QualCoder/3-Files-and-Cases.md

 ## Importing cases

-You can import attributes from a CSV file.
+You can import attributes from a CSV or XLSX file.
 The first row must contain the attribute headings.
 The first column must contain matching case names (for this example: ID1, ID2, ID3).
 Note that this is case sensitive.
-Open the attributes.csv file in the Examples folder to see how it is laid out.
+Open the caseds.csv file in the Examples folder to see how it is laid out.

 For this example – delete all the cases shown.
-Then, import the attributes from the attributes.csv file through the Import Attributes dialog.
+Then, import the attributes from the cases.csv file through the Import Attributes dialog.
 You will again need to link the files and file text to each case.